-38P/Stephan-Oterma is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet 38P/Stephan-Oterma is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has not classified 38P/Stephan-Oterma as potentially hazardous because its orbit does not bring it close to Earth.

 38P/Stephan-Oterma's orbit is 0.60 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+This means that there is a very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.